- Actor and former president of the Screen Actors Guild

 On June 19, 2013—the 60th anniversary of the executions of atomic spies Julius and Ethel Rosenberg—Asner and fellow actor/anti-death penalty activist Mike Farrell marked the occasion by co-sponsoring a screening of the film Daniel at the Communist Party's Los Angeles Workers' Center.
 A fictionalized account of the Rosenberg case, this 1983 Sidney Lumet movie focuses on the hardships allegedly endured by the children of persecuted Communist activists.
 Addressing those who attended the film screening, Asner drew parallels to Stalin's infamous show trials and suggested that the Rosenberg prosecution was tainted by anti-Semitism.
 Further, Asner made reference to his own vocal opposition, as president of the Screen Actors' Guild, to the Reagan administration's anti-Communist policies in Central America during the 1980s.

 Asner has served on the advisory board of the Rosenberg Fund for Children since at least 2003.
 In 2009 he was a member of the of the Independent Progressive Politics Network's advisory committee.
 In 2010 he was listed as an endorser of the Campaign for Peace and Democracy, an antiwar organization with socialist roots.
+He spent time as an executive board member of the Office of the Americas.
 And as of 2014 he was on the advisory board of the Harry Bridges Project, which was named in honor of the late Bay Area labor leader and secret member of the Communist Party USA's Central Committee.